Town Branch Commons

 Found Along the Commons

-Town Branch Commons Corridor is all-inclusive of the Gatton Park on the Town Branch, Town Branch Trail, immediately adjacent parks, pedestrian spaces and connections to other downtown parks, plazas, etc. This comprehensive system is made possible by a public-private partnership between the City of Lexington and the Town Branch Fund.
+Town Branch Commons Corridor is all-inclusive of Gatton Park on the Town Branch, Town Branch Trail, immediately adjacent parks, pedestrian spaces and connections to other downtown parks, plazas, etc. This comprehensive system is made possible by a public-private partnership between the City of Lexington and the Gatton Park's Non-profit organization.

 The downtown trail was officially opened during a celebratory event on Oct.
 13, 2022.